Steven-matos/discord-rsvp-bot/COMMANDS.md

 2. Wait up to 1 hour for Discord to update
 3. Make sure the bot has "Use Slash Commands" permission

+### If Commands Seem Slow or Timeout
+1. Look for progress updates (🔄 messages) - the bot is working
+2. Commands now show real-time status instead of "thinking"
+3. Most commands complete in 1-2 seconds with parallel processing
+4. If a command times out, it may still complete successfully

 ### If Setup Gets Stuck
 1. Wait for the current setup to finish
 2. Or restart the bot and try again